ExpediaGroup/adaptive-alerting/docs/architecture.md

 logistic regression, neural network classifiers, etc.) to help decide whether an outlier represents an anomaly.

-We will also need to evaluate the anomaly detection classifications.
+We will also need to evaluate the anomaly validation classifications.
 Precision, recall and F measure make sense here too.

 ## Model Training